-In order to identify findings and areas for improvement, an audit team should use the information they gathered about the potential vulnerabilities, as well as the information about the regulatory or oversight framework, to determine how to design the audit and what methodologies to use.
+In order to identify findings and areas for improvement, an audit team should use the information they gathered about the potential vulnerabilities, as well as the information about the regulatory or oversight framework, to determine how to design the audit and which methodologies to use.

 If there is an oversight body, an audit team may work to identify how effective the cybersecurity oversight has been for that sector.
-If there is no oversight body, the audit team may consider evaluating the cybersecurity policies and procedures for key companies or organizations within the critical infrastructure sector
+If there is no oversight body, the audit team may consider evaluating the cybersecurity policies and procedures for key companies or organizations within the critical infrastructure sector.

-Key questions to ask during an audit
+Key Questions to Ask during an Audit

 - If there is an oversight or regulatory body: - Oversight: - Have they established an oversight program that includes cybersecurity?
 Have they completed a risk assessment related to the sector?
 Have they defined program objectives based on that risk assessment?
 Do they have control activities related to the identified risks? - Do they oversee/evaluate the implementation of cybersecurity and data protection controls?
 If so, how?
 Did they produce oversight reports or other documents?
-If not, why not? - Guidance: Have government or other regulatory bodies identified guidance (such as the NIST cybersecurity framework), or developed guidance, that could be used in the particular sector(s)? - Have they taken steps to encourage the use of relevant guidance? - Have they taken steps to determine whether organizations in the sector follow the relevant guidance (e.g., by using surveys, reporting, assessments, or other mechanisms)? - If the oversight body has developed guidance, does that guidance reflect the current threat environment?
-Does the guidance reflect requirements in law or best practices from applicable standards (such as the NIST Framework for Improving Critical Infrastructure Cybersecurity)? - Enforcement: Do they have enforcement authority?
+If not, why not? - Guidance: Have government or other regulatory bodies identified guidance (such as the NIST cybersecurity framework), or developed guidance, that could be used in the particular sector(s)? - Have they taken steps to encourage the use of relevant guidance?

+- Have they taken steps to determine whether organizations in the sector follow the relevant guidance (e.g., by using surveys, reporting, assessments, or other mechanisms)? - If the oversight body has developed guidance, does that guidance reflect the current threat environment?
+Does the guidance reflect requirements in law or best practices from applicable standards (such as ISO/IEC 27001:2013, COBIT 2019, and the NIST Framework for Improving Critical Infrastructure Cybersecurity)? - Enforcement: Do they have enforcement authority?
 If so, do they take enforcement measures? - Workforce: Do they have the appropriate staff/skills to oversee cybersecurity and data protection policies and procedures?
-Do they provide appropriate training to staff, and how often? - Collaboration: Have these supporting agencies assisted in identifying improvements that could be made?
+Do they provide appropriate training to staff, and how often? - Collaboration: Have supporting organizations assisted in identifying improvements that could be made?
+Have roles and responsibilities been identified?
+If applicable, have participating organizations documented their agreement regarding how they will collaborate?
 How do sector stakeholders share security-related information? - If there is no government oversight body, an auditor may determine whether the critical infrastructure owner/operator has a cybersecurity risk management program and/or has performed a cybersecurity risk assessment using the criteria identified above and in chapter 3 of this document.

-For example, in October 2020, the U.S. GAO reported that, as part of its responsibilities in the transportation sector, the U.S. Federal Aviation Administration (FAA) should prioritize oversight of evolving cyber threats and increasing connectivity between airplanes and other systems:^{xii}
+For example, in October 2020, the U.S. GAO reported that, as part of its responsibilities in the transportation sector, the U.S. Federal Aviation Administration (FAA) should prioritize oversight of evolving cyber threats and increasing connectivity between airplanes and other systems: